 Learn to speak each other’s language.

 Listen.
 I mean really learn to listen and hear each other.
 Don’t listen to your spouse just to get ready to respond – truly listen to him or her and understand what they are feeling in that moment.
 When a person feels fully understood and heard – well, there’s nothing else that can diffuse a situation quite like knowing you are seen, heard and loved.
-Reflective listening skills help build empathy (check out this video on empathy).
+Reflective listening skills help build empathy.
 Empathy strengthens connection between two people.
 When you listen to understand, you will communicate more clearly and again, strengthen your team.

 Learn each other’s pain points.